gem-pasteur/macsyfinder/doc/source/user_guide/installation.rst

 MacSyFinder works with models for macromolecular systems that are not shipped with it, you have to install them separately.
 See the :ref:`macsydata section <macsydata>` below.
+We also provide container so you can use macsyfinder directly.

 .. _dependencies: